tardate/LittleArduinoProjects/README.md

-# 389 Little Electronics and Arduino Projects
+# 390 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TwoStageCommonEmitterAmplifier](./Electronics101/BJT/TwoStageCommonEmitterAmplifier) - designing a two-stage common-emitter BJT amplifier.
+> Latest addition:sparkles: [PIC/GettingBlinky/UsingC](./PIC/GettingBlinky/UsingC) - Getting up and running building XC8 C projects on MacOSX and a PIC12F675.
+Let's get Blinky again!

 Just my collection of electronics projects, many involving an Arduino in one way or another.